Thomas Charles Byde Rooke

-Thomas Charles Byde Rooke (18 May 1806 – 28 November 1858) was an English physician who married into the royal family of the Kingdom of Hawaii.
+Thomas Charles Byde Rooke (18 May 1806 – 28 November 1858) was an English medical doctor who married into the royal family of the Kingdom of Hawaii.
 He built a mansion called the Rooke House in Honolulu that became popular with political and social leaders of the Kingdom.

 Life

 He was born on 18 May 1806 in Bengeo, Hertfordshire, England.
 His father was Thomas Rooke (1769–1814) and mother was Sarah Paillet Draper (died 1815).

 He trained at St Bartholomew's Hospital in London and arrived in Honolulu about 1829 on an English whaling ship.
 In 1830 he married Grace Kamaʻikuʻi Young (1808–1866).
 In 1844 he met Abraham Fornander who worked for him surveying and supervising a coffee plantation.